 \section{Conclusion}

 In this paper, we conceptualize dialect relations as a continuum.
-We cross-examine our results against established research in linguistic dialectometry \citep{wieling2015advances}.
-We find zero-shot performance of ASR systems on dialects to pattern similarly to a measure of similarity to the standard variety, observing strong correlations.
+We find zero-shot performance of speech-to-text systems on dialects to pattern similarly to a measure of similarity to the standard variety, observing strong correlations.
+We cross-examine our results against established research in linguistic dialectometry.
 Furthermore, we introduce geostatistical methods that are predictive of zero-shot performance at held-out sites.
 Our work highlights the need for more research on non-standard varieties that takes into account the continuum nature of dialects.
-Doing so holds the potential for uncovering bias and closing prior evaluation gaps.
+Doing so holds the potential for uncovering bias against speakers of non-standard varieties and helps work toward closing prior evaluation gaps.